 - Carnival of Sinners (1943)

 The oldest French horror movie on this list.
 It was shot obviously in black-and-white.
 This movie was produced by Maurice Tourneur.
 French producer that created many different quality movies in terms of style.
 His career remains today, unjustly forgotten and underestimated.

 Synopsis: Guests are gathered in the restaurant room and they are chatting.
 All of a sudden, a strange individual bursts in.
 He has what looks like a shoebox under his arm, and has no left hand.
 After a power cut, the shoebox disappears.
 Customers decide to urge him to tell his story.

 - Diabolique (1955)

 French movie produced by the famous Henri-Georges Clouzot.
 In the mid-1950s, Alfred Hitchcock and Henri Georges-Clouzot were two directors at the top of their glory, the former making a lot of successful films in the United States and the latter having just received the Palme d’Or and the Lion d’Or for his masterpiece Le Salaire de la Peur.
-In 1995, the French Hitchcock came with this masterpiece Les Diaboliques.
+In 1995, the French Hitchcock came up with his masterpiece Les Diaboliques.

-Synopsis: In a school for young boys, Christina and Nicole, respectively wife and mistress of director Michel Delasalle, join forces to assassinate the man they have come to hate.
+Synopsis: In a school for young boys, Christina and Nicole, respectively wife and mistress of director Michel Delasalle, join forces to assassinate the man they have come to hate./p>

 He inherits an excellent and effective script.
 It portrays intriguing characters and their relationships.
 Several scenes are striking and with one look, he can bring out the emotion of the characters, be it distress, fear, or cruelty.

 Synopsis: Doctor Génessier, a famous plastic surgeon, wants to transplant a face to his daughter, disfigured in a car accident for which he is responsible.
 He has set up a laboratory on his property where his devoted assistant is trying to attract young girls.